Fr0sT-Brutal/awesome-pascal/README.md

 * [Libxml2 for pascal](https://sourceforge.net/projects/libxml2-pas).
 Pascal units accessing the popular XML API from Daniel Veillard.
 This should be usable at least from Kylix and Delphi, but hopefully also from other Pascal compilers (like freepascal).

 * [NativeXml](https://code.google.com/p/simdesign).
 This software component contains a small-footprint Object Pascal (Delphi) XML implementation that allows to read and write XML documents.
 You basically only need one unit and you can simply add it to the "uses" clause.
 You can use this software to read XML documents from files, streams or strings.
 The load routine generates events that can be used to display load progress on the fly.
 You can also use it to create and save XML documents.

+* [Chimera](http://code.google.com/p/jsonchimera) is an Open Source (MIT License) library for Delphi XE2 which provides a fast and cross platform JSON generator/parser (serializer/deserializer) under a license that doesn't suck.

 ## System
 *Low-level helper stuff: memory, threading etc*